awslabs/slapo/README.md

 pip3 install -e ".[dev]"
 ```

-You can optionally install [HuggingFace Transformers](https://github.com/huggingface/transformers) (>= v4.25.1) to retrieve models.
-Also, we support the following frameworks.
-You can run the scheduled models on these frameworks if needed.
+In addition, you can optionally install [HuggingFace Transformers](https://github.com/huggingface/transformers) (>= v4.25.1) to retrieve models.
+Also, Slapo currently supports the following frameworks, so you can run the scheduled models on these frameworks if needed.
 * [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) >= 3.0.2
 * [DeepSpeed](https://github.com/microsoft/DeepSpeed) >= 0.7.7